julia-fangman/streaming-05-smart-smoker/README.md

 ![4 Concurrent Processes](IMG_0177.png)

-Producer (getting the temperature readings)
+Producer (getting the temperature readings), Smoker monitor, Food A monitor, & Food B monitor
-Smoker monitor
-Food A monitor
-Food B monitor
-In addition, you must show at least 3 significant events.

 Run each terminal long enough that you can show the significant events in your screenshots:

 Visible Smoker Alert with timestamp

 Visible Food A stall with timestamp

 Visible Food B stall with timestamp